TunedChaos/smm2coursemanager-server/README.md

 ## Deploying through a web server
 This actually takes some doing, ultimately it is recommended to follow guidance for deploying a NodeJS&reg; through your web server of choice, this should work with almost any, though has only been tested with NGINX.

+## Viewing
+Depending on your server configuration, you should be able to go to the address of your device in a web browser and you will see a screen that shows current course and next course status.

+If you're testing on a local machine without a domain this will be `http://localhost:3000`

+If you've deployed to a web server with a domain it will be at the root of that domain.

 ## Common Errors
 ```bash
 Error: Please install <database package name> package manually